 Deadshot goes on to join the Secret Six.
 Furthermore with this team his conscience begins to shine through more and more.
 Deadshot was offered North America if he joined the Secret Six, and was threatened if he didn't join the team, he would have his daughter Zoe's neighbourhood blown up by Mockingbird (who later turned out to be Lex Luthor).
 A stalemate was reached at the end of the series, and Deadshot's status remained unchanged.
 He was found in bed with Knockout, but she revealed that she was only using him.
 During this run, Deadshot was confronted by Catman for what he had done to him.
 Catman eventually forgave Deadshot for what he had done and they remained something between friends and enemies.
 This fits with Deadshot's unconscious desire to have other men fill in the hole left when he killed his brother, Edward, be it Catman, Batman or Rick Flag.
 All of them, at different points, acted as Deadshot's surrogate brothers of a sort, particularly Catman and Flag.

 Deadshot was part of DC's New 52 relaunch.
-He appears in the ongoing series titled "Suicide Squad" along side of Harley Quinn, El Diablo, Black Spider, King Shark, and Sportsmaster.
+He appears in the ongoing series titled "Suicide Squad" in which he is the leader of an off-the-radar black ops squadron doing missions that the government cant afford the public knowing about.
+Deadshot works in this squad in order to reduce sentence time in the super villain jail Belle Reve Penitentiary along side of Harley Quinn, El Diablo, Black Spider, King Shark, and Sportsmaster.
 The series is written by Adam Glass and first hit the shelf on September 14, 2011.

 Major Story Arcs